ArchiveBox/pocket-exporter/README.md

 ## 🚨 Why This Tool Exists

-Mozilla is [shut down Pocket in October 2025](https://getpocket.com/farewell) and will delete all user data.
+Mozilla [shut down Pocket in October 2025](https://getpocket.com/farewell) and will delete all user data shortly.
 Their official export only provides a basic CSV with URLs and titles - no article content, no tags, no highlights, no ⭐️, no images, nothing else.
-This tool uses Pocket's internal APIs to export **everything**.
+This tool used Pocket's internal APIs to export **everything**.

 ## ✨ Features